 (2) The Commission is to be able to authorise the use of investigative powers not ordinarily available to the police service to effectively investigate particular cases of organised crime.

+(3) The Act’s purpose in relation to misconduct is to be achieved by conferring functions on the Commission and on the Public Sector Commissioner.

+(4) The Commission is to be able to investigate cases of serious misconduct.

+(5) The Public Sector Commissioner is to be able to investigate cases of minor misconduct.

-(3) The Commission is to help public authorities to deal effectively and appropriately with misconduct by increasing their capacity to do so while retaining power to itself investigate cases of misconduct, particularly serious misconduct.
+(6) The Commission and the Public Sector Commissioner are to help public authorities to prevent, and to identify and deal effectively and appropriately with, misconduct.

 [Section 7B inserted by No. 78 of 2003 s.
-7(2).]
+7(2); amended by No. 35 of 2014 s.
+8.]

 Part 2 — The Corruption and Crime Commission